On this page

 Staff supporting children that require specific infection control or disease prevention strategies should be trained to the specific requirements documented in the care plan and/or support agreements for that child.

-Hand Hygiene Australia have developed free online training modules for hand hygiene and infection control.
-Although developed for a clinical setting the non-clinical modules are effective, best practice training resources.
-Refer to the Hand Hygiene Australia learning module information to access the training programs.
+Hand Hygiene Australia have free online training modules for hand hygiene and infection control.
+The non-clinical modules are effective, best practice training resources that can be used for education and care services.
+Go to the Hand Hygiene Australia learning module information to access the training programs.

 The Royal District Nursing Service (RDNS) provide infection control training.
 For training enquiries contact RNDS:

 The SA Health Public Health Services can offer support and advice on public health issues.
 For enquires contact general enquiries on: